Steel Dynamics (NASDAQ:STLD) Issues Q3 2021 Earnings Guidance

-Steel Dynamics (NASDAQ:STLD) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $4.880-$4.920 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.190.
+Steel Dynamics (NASDAQ:STLD) updated its third quarter 2021 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $4.880-$4.920 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.190.
 The company issued revenue guidance of -.

-Several brokerages recently issued reports on STLD.
-JPMorgan Chase & Co. restated an overweight rating and issued a $107.00 price objective on shares of Steel Dynamics in a report on Wednesday, June 16th.
-BMO Capital Markets reaffirmed a hold rating and issued a $68.00 price target on shares of Steel Dynamics in a report on Wednesday, July 7th.
-Seaport Res Ptn reiterated a buy rating on shares of Steel Dynamics in a research note on Monday, August 23rd.
-Morgan Stanley boosted their price objective on Steel Dynamics from $70.00 to $71.00 and gave the company an overweight rating in a research note on Monday, June 14th.
-Finally, Deutsche Bank Aktiengesellschaft upgraded Steel Dynamics to a buy rating and boosted their price objective for the company from $72.00 to $98.00 in a research note on Wednesday, September 15th.
-They noted that the move was a valuation call.
-One research analyst has rated the stock with a hold rating, eight have given a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat.com, the company presently has an average rating of Buy and a consensus price target of $70.82.
+A number of analysts have commented on the stock.
+Seaport Global Securities assumed coverage on shares of Steel Dynamics in a report on Monday, August 23rd.
+They set a buy rating and a $75.00 target price for the company.
+BMO Capital Markets reaffirmed a hold rating and issued a $68.00 target price on shares of Steel Dynamics in a research report on Wednesday, July 7th.
+Morgan Stanley raised their price target on Steel Dynamics from $70.00 to $71.00 and gave the stock an overweight rating in a research report on Monday, June 14th.
+JPMorgan Chase & Co. reaffirmed an overweight rating and set a $107.00 target price on shares of Steel Dynamics in a research note on Wednesday, June 16th.
+Finally, Zacks Investment Research upgraded Steel Dynamics from a hold rating to a strong-buy rating and set a $67.00 target price on the stock in a research note on Tuesday, September 21st.
+One equities research analyst has rated the stock with a hold rating, eight have assigned a buy rating and one has given a strong buy rating to the stock.
+Based on data from MarketBeat, Steel Dynamics has an average rating of Buy and an average price target of $70.82.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, October 15th.
-Investors of record on Thursday, September 30th will be issued a dividend of $0.26 per share.
-This represents a $1.04 dividend on an annualized basis and a yield of 1.75%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, October 15th.
+Stockholders of record on Thursday, September 30th will be issued a $0.26 dividend.
 The ex-dividend date of this dividend is Wednesday, September 29th.
-Steel Dynamics’s dividend payout ratio is presently 36.62%.
+This represents a $1.04 annualized dividend and a dividend yield of 1.75%.
+Steel Dynamics’s dividend payout ratio is currently 36.62%.

-Steel Dynamics declared that its Board of Directors has authorized a share buyback program on Tuesday, July 6th that allows the company to buyback $1.00 billion in outstanding shares.
-This buyback authorization allows the basic materials company to buy up to 7.9% of its shares through open market purchases.
-Shares buyback programs are typically a sign that the company’s board of directors believes its stock is undervalued.
+Steel Dynamics announced that its board has authorized a share repurchase program on Tuesday, July 6th that permits the company to repurchase $1.00 billion in shares.
+This repurchase authorization permits the basic materials company to purchase up to 7.9% of its stock through open market purchases.
+Stock repurchase programs are typically a sign that the company’s board of directors believes its stock is undervalued.

-In related news, CEO Mark D. Millett sold 155,563 shares of the stock in a transaction on Monday, August 30th.
-The stock was sold at an average price of $70.99, for a total transaction of $11,043,417.37.
-Following the sale, the chief executive officer now owns 3,179,702 shares of the company’s stock, valued at $225,727,044.98.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, Director Gabriel Shaheen sold 6,500 shares of the stock in a transaction on Tuesday, August 24th.
-The shares were sold at an average price of $71.25, for a total value of $463,125.00.
+In other news, CEO Mark D. Millett sold 67,686 shares of Steel Dynamics stock in a transaction dated Thursday, September 9th.
+The shares were sold at an average price of $66.34, for a total value of $4,490,289.24.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CFO Theresa E. Wagler sold 38,043 shares of the company’s stock in a transaction dated Friday, August 27th.
+The stock was sold at an average price of $70.71, for a total transaction of $2,690,020.53.
 The disclosure for this sale can be found here.
-Insiders have sold 444,543 shares of company stock worth $30,543,309 in the last ninety days.
-5.20% of the stock is currently owned by corporate insiders.
+Insiders sold 444,543 shares of company stock valued at $30,543,309 in the last 90 days.
+Corporate insiders own 5.20% of the company’s stock.

 Steel Dynamics, Inc engages in the manufacture of steel products and metal recycling.
 It operates through the following segments: Steel Operations, Metals Recycling Operations, and Steel Fabrication Operations.
 The Steel Operations segment consists of sheet products including hot roll, cold roll, and coated steel; long products including structural steel beams, pilings, and standard and premium grade rail; and steel finishing services such as turning, polishing, straightening, chamfering, threading, and precision saw-cutting.